 Stationary solutions to Ricci flow \cite{ha}, Ricci solitons have recently been more and more intensively studied in (semi-)Rie\-man\-ni\-an geometry.
 A (semi-)Rie\-man\-ni\-an manifold $(M,g)$ is said to be \textit{a Ricci} (respectively, \textit{an almost Ricci}) \textit{soliton} \cite{ha,pi} if there exist a smooth vector field $\xi$ and a real constant (respectively, a smooth function) $\lambda$ such that

 where $\mathcal L_{\xi}$ is the Lie derivative operator in the direction of $\xi$ and $\Ric$ is the Ricci curvature tensor.
 Also, a soliton is called \textit{trivial} if the potential vector field $\xi$ is a Killing vector field, that is, $\mathcal L_{\xi}g=0$.
-Remark that the trivial Ricci solitons are just the Einstein manifolds, that is, satisfying $\Ric=\frac{r}{n}g$, provided the dimension of the manifold is $n>2$, where $r$ denotes the scalar curvature.
+We remark that the trivial Ricci solitons are just the Einstein manifolds, that is, they satisfy $\Ric=\frac{r}{n}g$, where $r$ denotes the scalar curvature.

-Almost Ricci soliton equation is closely related to the affine conformal Killing vector fields.
-Precisely, if $(M,g)$ is a Riemannian manifold with $\nabla$ the Levi-Civita connection of $g$, then a smooth vector field $\xi$ on $M$ is said to be \cite{ya}
+Almost Ricci soliton equation is closely related to the affine conformal Killing vector fields'.
+Precisely, if $(M,g)$ is a Riemannian manifold and $\nabla$ is the Levi-Civita connection of $g$, then, a smooth vector field $\xi$ on $M$ is said to be \cite{ya}

 (i) a \textit{Killing vector field} if $\mathcal L_{\xi}g=0;$

 (ii) a \textit{conformal Killing vector field} if $\mathcal L_{\xi}g=2\rho g$ for $\rho$ a smooth function on $M$;

 (iii) an \textit{affine Killing vector field} if $\mathcal L_{\xi}\nabla=0;$